 The Lucky Cat

-The Japanese name for the Lucky cat is Maneki Neko, which translates as the Beckoning Cat.
-The name obviously comes from its posture, as the lucky cat sculpture is always depicted with an upright paw, sometimes still, and sometimes moving (if battery operated).
+Maneki neko in Japanese means "beckoning cat."
+The name obviously comes from its posture, as the lucky cat sculpture is always depicted with an upright paw, sometimes still, and sometimes moving (electronic or solar-powered).

-Look at it as a more friendly version of fu dogs in a slightly different application.
+You can look at it as a more friendly version of fu dog in a slightly different application.
 Yes, the cat is soft and welcoming, it is beckoning you to come inside, but it also serves as protection.
 It has the freshness of white and red colors accentuated by some black and gold, and a paw raised high that is beckoning but can also be a gesture of protection.

 The fact that the lucky cat is mostly used in businesses does not mean you cannot use it in your home if you so desire.
-As this is a money cure, the logical place for it would be the Wealth & Money area of your bagua (Southeast) or your home office.
+As this is a money cure, the logical place for it would be the wealth and money area of your bagua (southeast) or your home office.

-If you really like the energy of the lucky cat, you have the option of carrying it with you, as there are numerous items on the market with the lucky cat image -- from t-shirts to key chains.
-Still, its best feng shui placement is at the business entrance in order to entice wealth and good customers for a prosperous business.
+If you really like the energy of the lucky cat, you have the option of carrying it with you.
+There are numerous items on the market with the lucky cat image—from t-shirts to key chains.
+Still, its best feng shui placement for a prosperous business is at the business entrance in order to entice good customers and draw in wealth.